AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 * static – unchanging
 *	dynamic – changing in forms or format
-* from a data stream – a source that keeps generating or churning data, for example a sensor reading or a stream of tweets.
+* from a data stream – a source that keeps generating or churning data; for example, a sensor reading or a stream of tweets.

 The term data science is designed to resemble other disciplines such as computer science and earth science and reflect that it is a specific, individual field.
-In the figure, you can see the interdisciplinarity of data science, where a number of topics and techniques are borrowed from artificial intelligence and machine learning.
+In Figure 1.1, you can see the interdisciplinarity of data science, where a number of topics and techniques are borrowed from artificial intelligence and machine learning.

 ![Diagram showing the interdisciplinary links between artificial intelligence, machine learning and data science.](images/DS_IMG001.png)
-Kotu, V., and Deshpande B., (2018), Data Science Concepts and Practices, Morgan Kaufman
+**Figure 1.1.** Kotu, V., and Deshpande B., (2018), Data Science Concepts and Practices, Morgan Kaufman.

 ## What is data mining?

 **Data mining is the process of gaining insights into a data set to recognise hidden patterns, known as pattern recognition.
 This is done through analysis and model fitting – trying to find a model that represents the data, or the process that generates the data.**

 The term ‘data mining’ implies excavating a mine (the data archive) to find precious assets (patterns).
 These patterns are precious because they allow you to make decisions or predictions that are not directly known either from the available data or the process behind it.
 For example, predicting the best house price from an available set of house prices and their different descriptions.
 These descriptions when formulated in terms of numerical measures or categories are called the features.
-The diagram shows the relationship of data mining to other areas.
+Figure 1.2 shows the relationship of data mining to other areas.

 ![Diagram showing the relationship of data mining to statistics, AI, machine learning and pattern recognition.](images/DS_IMG002.png)
-Tan, P., et.al.
-(2019), Introduction to Data Mining Second Edition, Pearson
+**Figure 1.2.** Tan, P., et.al.
+(2019), Introduction to Data Mining Second Edition, Pearson.

 ### Data science vs data mining